gkamboj/resume/README.md

 - If you'd like a custom URL like `cv.name.com` check out [this page](https://github.com/jitinnair1/autoCV/wiki/Custom-URL-for-your-CV)
 - If you want to add use different versions of the CV for different langauges, you can modify the script [as seen here](https://github.com/MateusRosario/myAutoCV/blob/main/.github/workflows/build.yml) (from Mateus Rosario's [fork](https://github.com/MateusRosario/myAutoCV) of this repo)

-## Issues
-Please start a new discussion or issue if you encounter problems

-PS: If you liked the template, do star :star: it!
+PS: If you liked the template, do star :star: the [original repository](https://github.com/jitinnair1/autoCV) !
 Thanks!

-### Also, check out:

-- [gradfolio](https://github.com/jitinnair1/gradfolio) - a minimal, quick-setup template for a personal website/portfolio
-- [Tail](https://github.com/jitinnair1/tail) - a minimal, quick-setup template for a blog